Car rental tips to save time and money during your next trip!

 - If you rent GPS, test it before you leave the lot.
 The companies often have to reset them for each customer and that is not always done correctly.

-- Make a note of the fuel gauge.
-If the car is not completely full, make sure the attendant documents the fuel reading so you can return it at the same level and will not be charged extra.
+- Make a note of the fuel gauge, or better yet take a photo of it.
+If the gas tank is not completely full, make sure the attendant documents the fuel reading on your contract, so you can return it at the same level and avoid the extra charge.

-- Find the contact information and procedure you will need to use if you have a breakdown.
+- Understand what you do if your car breaks down.
+Find the rental company contact information and process for reporting a breakdown or flat tire.
 Make sure you keep that information in the vehicle at all times.

 Returning the Rental

 - Return your car on-time.
-As mentioned above, you may be charged if the car is late.
+As mentioned above, you may be charged for an extra day if your car is returned late.

 - Give yourself extra time to return the rental.
+If you are like most frequent travelers and head to the airport pretty close to your departure time, give yourself extra time to drop off the car.
 It may take up to 30 minutes to return the car, wait for the shuttle and get dropped off.
-Make sure you are not cutting it too close.
+If you are traveling around a holiday, give yourself even more time.

 - Fill the car up with gas before you arrive at the airport.
 It may be helpful to add a reminder in your phone so you do not forget.
 Use the GPS in your rental car or phone to help you locate a fueling option nearest to the airport.